Victoria and Albert Museum: Asia

-The V&A's collection of Art from Asia numbers more than 160,000 objects, one of the largest in existence.
+The V&A's Asia collection numbers more than 160,000 objects, one of the largest in existence.
 It has one of the world's most comprehensive and important collections of Chinese art whilst the collection of South Asian Art is the most important in the West.
 The museum's coverage includes pieces from South and South East Asia, Himalayan kingdoms, China, the Far East and the Islamic world.